dracaruss/Music-Webapp-V1/README.md

 ![3 identity pool](https://github.com/user-attachments/assets/2c7b7c9e-e0af-45df-80a5-31fbc54ff482)

-Moving to IAM I prepared the role for my authenticated users.
+Moving to IAM I prepared the JSON policy for the role that my authenticated users would inherit.

             {
                 "Version": "2012-10-17",